TheC0mmand/WibWobPadaboom/ADMINCLIENT.en.md

 ## Important

 The running server keeps loaded accounts in memory.
 A direct PostgreSQL edit can therefore be overwritten by the server cache.
 Always stop the server before saving a modification.

-`WibWobAdmin.py` is intended for development.
-Public releases must distribute `WibWobAdmin-Obfuscated.exe`, built from the obscured intermediate source.